The ultimate SaaS metrics guide: What to track and why

-Tracking performance is essential for any business but for SaaS businesses, there’s an extra layer of complexity.
-This is because the customer lifecycle is different to that of traditional retail, or ecommerce models because you need to track performance across:
+Tracking performance is essential for any business, but there’s an extra layer of complexity for SaaS businesses.
+This is because the customer lifecycle is different from that of traditional retail, or e-commerce models because you need to track performance across:

 Although where you focus might change as you scale, each stage is vital for sustainable SaaS growth.
 And (as you might have guessed) each stage has different metrics to help you dig deeper into your performance.

-This is why it’s key that (no matter what stage your business is at) you have a revenue delivery infrastructure that is set up to deliver timely and accurate data on the metrics you care about.
+This is why it’s key that (no matter what stage your business is at) you have a payments infrastructure that is set up to deliver timely and accurate data on the metrics you care about.